raphaelribard/raphaelribard.github.io/index.md

 **Crewe, England, United Kingdom**
 **January 2020 - Present**

-- Developing time series models/classifiers in the cloud (AWS and Azure) to deliver value to our clients (car insurers)
+- Developing time series models/classifiers (CNN, ConvLSTM) in the cloud (AWS and Azure) to deliver value to our clients (car insurers)
 - Utilizing XGBoost, LightGBM, Keras + TensorFlow, and PyTorch for model development
 - Leading cross-functional teams and driving projects from conception to deployment